-A charge of US\$ 30,367,000 has been recognised in the Consolidated Statement of Income within Exploration costs (US\$ 10,962,000 in 2013 and US\$ 25,552,000 in 2012) for write-offs in Argentina, Colombia and Chile (see Note 11).
+A charge of US\$ 30,084,000 has been recognised in the Consolidated Statement of Income (US\$ 30,367,000 in 2014 and US\$ 10,962,000 in 2013) for write-offs (see Note 19).

 All field development costs are considered construction in progress until they are finished and capitalised within oil and gas properties, and are subject to depreciation once complete.
 Such costs may include the acquisition and installation of production facilities, development drilling costs (including dry holes, service wells and seismic surveys for development purposes), project-related engineering and the acquisition costs of rights and concessions related to proved properties.